mcclowes/codat-blog-whats-new/data/blog/220701-banking-metrics.md

 ---
-title: 'Banking metrics are now available for all clients using Assess. '
+title: 'Banking metrics are now available for all clients using Assess'
 date: '2022-07-01'
 tags: ['Assess', 'New']
 draft: false